-These vision-meets-language models can identify suitcases or umbrellas of the sort in their training set, but such tests do not require the detailed knowledge of objects that we discussed above, i.e., their parts, their functions, and why they have the structure they do.
+These vision-meets-language models can identify suitcases or umbrellas of the sort in their training set, but such tests do not require the detailed knowledge of objects that we discussed above, that is, their parts, their functions, and why they have the structure they do.
 For instance, we find that the image captioning system overgeneralizes the words suitcase and luggage to images that share superficial features with these classes (Figure 6).
 A car with an open hood shares some features with an open suitcase, but the neural network sees a blue car with a hallucinated "suitcase on top of it," demonstrating a shaky understanding of both suitcases and cars.
 (Cars are another featured class in the MSCOCO training set.)
-A dresser with open drawers superficially resembles the types of luggage piles present in the training distribution (Figure 4), but it is certainly not a "a wooden cabinet with a suitcase on top of it" or a "close up of a piece of luggage."
+A dresser with open drawers superficially resembles the types of luggage piles present in the training distribution (Figure 4), but it is certainly not "a wooden cabinet with a suitcase on top of it" or "a close up of a piece of luggage."
 Indeed, confusing a wooden drawer or an entire dresser with a suitcase would be a very heavy and impractical mistake.

 We probe understanding of umbrellas in a different way, using an "ad hoc umbrella test."
-Since the image captioning system is good at identifying umbrellas in the types of images it was trained on, we evaluate whether it can generalize from this knowledge to more abstract meanings of umbrella that are not directly reflected in the training corpus.
-In particular, some animals such as frogs and monkeys occasionally hold leaves, flowers, etc. as natural umbrellas when it is raining.
+Since the image captioning system is good at identifying umbrellas in the types of images it was trained on, we evaluate whether it can generalize from this knowledge to more abstract meanings of umbrellas that are not directly reflected in the training corpus.
+In particular, some animals such as frogs and monkeys occasionally hold leaves, flowers, and so forth. as natural umbrellas when it is raining.
 Figure 7 shows a range of natural umbrellas.
 These photos are striking because they are unexpected yet easily recognizable portrayals of an umbrella, or at least the function of an umbrella.
 In contrast, the state-of-the-art in machine understanding lacks these abstractions.
-A strong object recognition system (ResNet50; He, Zhang, Ren, & Sun, 2016) that perfectly identifies the umbrellas in Figure
+A strong object recognition system (ResNet50; He et al., 2016) that perfectly identifies the umbrellas in Figure 5 does not successfully classify any of the ad hoc umbrellas; in fact, the model ranks the label "umbrella" as quite unlikely compared to other labels.
+(The median rank for "umbrella" is 181 of 1,000.
+The highest rank is 42.)10